Charles Manson follower Leslie Van Houten released on parole

 Van Houten was 19 when she and other members of the Manson Family cult murdered Leno LaBianca and his wife Rosemary

-Charles Manson follower Leslie Van Houten has been released from prison at the age of 73 after serving more than five decades for two notorious murders.
+Leslie Van Houten has been released from prison at the age of 73 after serving more than five decades for two notorious Manson Family murders.

-Leslie Van Houten was 19 when she joined the murderous Manson Family cult and helped kill Los Angeles grocer Leno LaBianca and his wife Rosemary in 1969.
+Leslie Van Houten was 19 when she joined the murderous cult and helped kill Los Angeles grocer Leno LaBianca and his wife Rosemary in 1969.

-She was released after California Governor Gavin Newsom dropped his opposition to a state appeals court ruling, that recommended her parole against the wishes of surviving family members.
+She was released after California Governor Gavin Newsom dropped his opposition to a state appeals court ruling that recommended her parole, against the wishes of surviving family members.

-The California Department of Corrections and Rehabilitation said Van Houten “was released to parole supervision.”

 Van Houten’s attorney Nancy Tetreault said she was released early on Tuesday and taken to transitional housing, according to the Associated Press.

-There she will receive training on basic life skills like using a cell phone, a computer and an ATM, her attorney said prior to her release.
+There she will receive training on basic life skills like how to grocery shop, use a cell phone and a computer, her attorney said.

+“She’s still trying to get used to the idea that this real,” Ms Tetreault told the AP.

+The California Department of Corrections and Rehabilitation confirmed in a statement that Van Houten “was released to parole supervision.”

 Last week, Governor Newsom issued a statement saying he was disappointed with the court’s decision but it was unlikely to be overturned by a higher court.